Welcome to Koru Native Wildlife Centre

 Located in the beautiful Marlborough province near Blenheim, Koru Native Wildlife Centre specialises in breeding and raising some of New Zealand’s threatened native species.

 Visit us at our Grovetown base for a rare chance to see our brightly coloured Yellow Crowned Kākāriki, fascinating Giant Weta and Marlborough Green Geckos up close, and learn more about them.

 We provide personal guided experiences by appointment for your group, family or school.
 Book your tour to learn fascinating facts about our native animals and find out about the efforts to restore their natural habitats, in a friendly and relaxed setting.

 Koru Native Wildlife Centre is operated by the charitable Tui Nature Wildlife Trust.
 Your hosts, Brian and Ellen Plaisier, have a long history of restoring native habitat in Marlborough, and more recently in native animal husbandry.

 We are passionate about New Zealand’s incredible biodiversity and will provide a genuine, personal insight to the efforts being made to restore our stunning natural environment.

-The animals bred at Koru Native Wildlife Centre are eventually released into carefully chosen wild areas, permitted by the Department of Conservation, where extensive pest management and control has taken place to give them a greater chance of survival.
+Some of the animals bred at Koru Native Wildlife Centre are released into carefully chosen wild areas, as permitted by the Department of Conservation.
+These areas have had extensive pest management and control, giving them a greater chance of survival.

 Be one of the lucky few to experience an up-close and personal encounter with these rare creatures.